AlekseiPolkovnikov/azure-content/articles/guidance/guidance-resiliency-overview.md

 Composite SLA = 99.99% x [combined SLA for both regions]
 ```

-A further detail is that failing over is not instantaneous, which can result in some downtime during a failover event.
-Azure Traffic Manager uses DNS, so the time-to-live (TTL ) of the DNS entries adds to the total failover time.
+A further detail is that failing over is not instantaneous, which can result in some downtime during a failover process.
+Azure Traffic Manager uses DNS, so the time-to-live (TTL) of the DNS entries adds to the total failover time as well as endpoint health checks period, timeout, and retry count.
 See [Traffic Manager endpoint monitoring and failover][tm-failover].

 The calculated SLA number is a useful baseline, but it doesn't tell the whole story about availability.
 Often, an application can degrade gracefully when a non-critical path fails.
 Consider an application that shows a catalog of books.
 If the application can't retrieve the thumbnail image for the cover, it might show a placeholder image.
 In that case, failing to get the image does not reduce the application's uptime, although it affects the user experience somewhat.